| 1. | 2. | 3. | 4. |

 mud brick, crudely hewn logs, and old timbers

 from boats.
-One or two have stone
+1 or 2 have stone

-foundations and proper boards, but even
+and proper boards, but even

 these are in need of repair.
 The inhabitants